-Many homeowners forget about cleaning their main sewer lines, or they’re not even aware that it can and should be done.
-Little do they know that this single step can avert costly water damage and cleanup expenses.
+Many homeowners forget about cleaning their main sewer lines, or they’re not even aware that their plumbing system can and should be maintained.
+Little do they know that this single step can avert clogged drains, costly water damage, and cleanup expenses.
 You don’t want to find out the hard way that you haven’t kept up with your sewer line maintenance.
 (Let alone needing a sewer line repair, or worse yet, a sewer line replacement!)

 Generally, homes built before the mid-1950s are made of clay.
 If tree roots grow in clay sewer lines, not only do they become thick, but solids, such as toilet paper cling together over time creating a blockage.